 The very best VPS host on our shortlist is Bluehost.
 This is due to it being consistently cheap yet feature-rich and being the most trusted by our users with a whopping 4.9 out of 5 for customer reviews.
 We also recommend HostGator as a fantastic VPS host, offering unlimited bandwidth across all plans and the best help and support in all seven categories of our research!

-We took a look at a wide range of providers, the tools they offered, and what set them apart from the rest.
-What kind of VPS hosting plans do they offer?
-What’s their performance like?
-And do they provide good help and support?
+However, there are plenty of great options out there.
+We took a look at a wide range of providers, their performance, the tools they offered, and what set them apart from the rest.
+Below are the VPS hosting providers that wowed us during our research:

 The 8 Best VPS Hosting Providers Are:

 Compare the Best VPS Hosting Providers Side by Side

 Here are the maximum features offered by each hosting provider.
 Read on for a more detailed breakdown, and to see which we’d recommend for who:

 Bluehost HostGator InMotion 1&1 IONOS DreamHost GoDaddy Hosting A2 Hosting Hostinger 8GB 8GB 16GB 12GB 8GB 16GB 32GB 16GB 4 4 8 6 N/A 8 8 8 3TB Unlimited Unlimited Unlimited Unlimited Unlimited 4TB 12TB YES YES YES YES NO YES YES YES 80GB 240GB 360GB 240GB 240GB 400GB NVMe 450GB 250GB 99.98% 99.9% 99.98% 99.99% 100% 99.99% 99.9% 99.99%

 - RAM (Random Access Memory) – what fuels your site and allows it to work.

 - CPU (Computer Processing Units) – cores within the server that process information.